 - 1. Stay home for at least 5 days - 2.
-May return to work if negative test for COVID on or after day 5 AND symptoms are not present or are resolving - 3.
-If unable to test/choose not to/or still testing positive on Day 5 or later, isolation may end after day 10 IF fever free for 24 hours without the use of fever-reducing medications - Isolation should continue until 24 hours after fever resolves.
-Should there be symptoms other than fever, continue to isolate until symptoms are resolving OR until after day 10 - Must wear face coverings around others for a total of 10 days after exposure, especially in indoor settings
+May return to work if after day 5 AND symptoms are not present or are resolving, If fever free for 24 hours without - 3. the use of fever-reducing medications If unable to test/choose not to/or still testing positive on Day 5 or later, isolation may end after day 10 IF fever free - 4. for 24 hours without the use of fever-reducing medications Isolation should continue until 24 hours after fever resolves.
+Should there be symptoms other than fever, continue to - 5. isolate until symptoms are resolving OR until after day 10 Must wear face coverings around others for a total of 10 days after exposure, especially in indoor settings.
+Persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart.